-A key part of the PV crystalline silicon cell manufacturing process is the metallization of the cell - i.e., laying down metal electrodes to collect the electricity generated by the cell when exposed to sunlight.
-Typically, the metallization process is completed by the application of a silver paste to the front side and aluminum-silver pastes on the rear side of the cell using a screen-printing process.
-This process is one of the main bottlenecks to reducing the costs of the cells and the cost of electricity produced by the cells due to: high usage of metal (expensive silver), loss of paste in the process (some paste stays in the screens), cell breakage in the printing process (contact printing), wide printed patterns (higher shading of cells, less surface exposed to the light) and limited electrical properties of the pastes.
+A key part of the PV cells manufacturing process is the metallization of the cell, i.e., laying down metal electrodes (metal lines) to collect the electricity generated by the cell when exposed to sunlight.
+Typically, the metallization process involves the application of silver paste on the cell using a screen-printing process.
+The metal lines are then fired (i.e., sintered) at high temperature to improve conductivity.